Lake Memphremagog: Hydrology

 Four Vermont rivers directly empty into the lake: the Clyde, Barton, the Black and the Johns River.

 In the middle of the winter, the ice on the lake can become 3 ft thick.

 The Magog River, in Quebec, drains the lake towards the northeast.
-The hydroelectric producing Memphemagog Dam, on the Magog River, regulates the water level of the lake.
-The water level of the lake is governed by a treaty signed in 1935 between the United States and Canada.
+The hydroelectric-producing Memphemagog Dam, on the Magog River, regulates the water level of the lake.
+Its level is governed by a treaty signed in 1935 between the United States and Canada.

 Geology

 During the ice age, the lake was a proglacial lake which covered Lake Magog, Lake Brompton, and much of the Saint François watershed including East Angus, Sherbrooke, and Windsor.

 Ecology

 Like many other lakes, Memphremagog is accumulating phosphorus, sediments, and other pollutants, primarily runoff from farms, but from other sources as well.
 Exotic species infestations are a concern, with an existing Eurasian water milfoil population and the potential for a zebra mussel infestation.
 Since the 1970s, significant efforts have been made to reduce the polluting effects of direct discharges into the lake and its tributaries, and lake quality has improved.

 In 1994, the Lake Memphremagog Watershed Association was formed to focus on solving lake and river issues.
 Testing done in 2008 was unable to determine the cause of excessive nitrogen and phosphorus.
 In 2010, a study revealed that farms contribute disproportionately to nutrient loads.
 Although farms have 16% of total land use in the drainage area, they produce 44% of the runoff.
 Baseline nutrients for a lake are 14 micrograms of phosphorus per litre of water.
 The lake was measured at 17 micrograms, 18% above the standard.
 Although the acreage devoted to farming has decreased, the retired land has most often been developed, itself a source of runoff.

+In 2026, a clonally transmissible melanoma was identified among brown bullhead catfish in the lake.